learn-co-students/nyc-web-120919/24-rails-api/README.md

 - [ ] Differentiate between

+### Helpful Commands

+* create a Rails app in API mode with a Postgresql database (and not as a Git repository)
+  * `rails new movies-api --api -G -d=postgresql`

+* create a new resource:
-`rails g resource Api::V1::Movie title year:integer score:integer imageUrl`
+  * `rails g resource Api::V1::Movie title year:integer score:integer imageUrl`